def, return, None, and Call Flow

 Key Takeaways

-• A def statement creates a function object; the function body does not run until the function is called.
+• A def statement creates a function object at definition time; the indented body does not run until the function is actually called.

-• A function that reaches the end without returning a value returns None implicitly.
+• A function that reaches the end of its body without executing a return statement returns None implicitly.

-• print() displays output for a human, while return sends a value back to the caller.
+• print() displays text on standard output and itself evaluates to None, while return sends a value back to the caller.

-PCEP code-reading questions rarely ask you to write a large function.
-They ask what a short function prints, returns, or raises.
-To answer correctly, separate three moments: Python reads the def statement, the program calls the function, and the caller uses the returned value.
+The PCEP-30-02 exam asks 30 questions in 40 minutes (about 80 seconds each, 70% to pass).
+Functions-and-exceptions items rarely ask you to write code; they show a short snippet and ask what it prints, returns, or raises.
+To answer fast and correctly, separate three distinct moments: Python reads the def statement, the program calls the function, and the caller uses whatever value comes back.

 A def statement binds a name to a function object.
-The indented body is stored, not executed immediately.
-The body runs only when the function name is followed by parentheses, with the required arguments.
+The indented body is compiled and stored, not executed.
+The body runs only when the name is followed by parentheses with the required arguments.

 def double(n):